Multi-resolution Enhancement for Full Spectrum Neural Representations: Methods

-Ideally, by adjusting the frequency bias of each $\varphi_{\omega_i}$ — for example via the frequency scaling parameter in SIREN or frequency encoding — we can align each network with the frequency range for scale $j$ it is intended to model (e.g., see \ref{fig:barbara}).
-We call this new formulation of combining wavelet transform theory with a new INR architecture \eqref{eq:wavelet_INR} \textbf{WAVELET-INR}.
+Ideally, by adjusting the frequency bias of each $\varphi_{\omega_i}$ — for example via the frequency scaling parameter in SIREN or frequency encoding — we can align each network with the frequency range for scale $j$ it is intended to model (e.g., time-frequency tile in \ref{fig:barbara}).
+We call this new formulation in Equation \eqref{eq:wavelet_INR} \textbf{WAVELET-INR}, which serves as the foundation for our enhanced architecture.

-\paragraph{Enhancement module.} From our experiments, we observe that the finest detail band (approximately corresponding to frequency $\omega \in [\pi/2,\pi]$) is particularly challenging for a small INR to represent.
+\paragraph{Enhancement module.} From our experiments, we observe that the finest detail band (approximately corresponding to frequency $\omega \in [\pi/2,\pi]$) is particularly challenging for small INRs to represent (Fig~\ref{fig:convergence_Siren}).
 While one possible remedy might be to further decompose this band (e.g., using wavelet packets \cite{Coifman1993}), we argue that the difficulty does not stem primarily from frequency bias.
-Instead, it arises because generic INRs — especially in their compressive form — struggle to effectively capture and reproduce such fine-scale textures.
+Instead, it arises because generic INRs — especially in their compressive form — struggle to effectively capture and reproduce such fine-scale textures (SI Fig~\ref{fig:convergence}).
 To overcome this limitation, we introduce a tailored INR-based neural architecture that increases representational capacity for any coordinate-based INRs without incurring a significant increase in model size.

-This is achieved by inferring finer-scale details conditioned on coarser-scale representations: For each fixed orientation $i$, suppose we can approximate scale $j$ with a light-weight INR $\varphi^i_j: \Omega_j \rightarrow \mathbb{R}^N$.
-Then for the next finer scale $(j-1)$ of the same $i$, the coefficient can be approximated by super-resolving $\varphi^i_j$ onto the next scale $\Omega_{j-1}$,
+This is achieved by inferring finer-scale details conditioned on coarser-scale representations: for each fixed orientation $i$, suppose we can approximate scale $j$ with a light-weight INR $\varphi^i_j: \Omega_j \rightarrow \mathbb{R}^d$.
+Then for the next finer scale $(j-1)$ of the same $i$, the coefficient can be approximated by super-resolving $\varphi^i_j$ onto the next scale coordinates $\Omega_{j-1}$,

 This upsampling operation is possible due to the continuity of the INR, and can be done recursively up to the finest detail $\Omega_{1}$.
 However, these upsampled networks do not contain higher frequency information beyond the scale on which they were trained.
 Instead, they provide an approximate prediction of the next scale, serving primarily as a geometric prior to guide the encoding of finer details — similar in spirit to zero-tree coding \cite{Shapiro1993}.